Mexican-spiced squash soup

 First roast your squash.
 Pre-heat your over to 180 degrees C. Cut the squash into chunks, put them onto a baking tray and coat with some olive oil and a pinch of salt and cover with tin foil.
 Roast for about 30 minutes, until the squash is tender.

 While this is cooking, prep the other vegetables and make the stock.
 Put a large saucepan on a medium heat and add lug of oil olive, enough to cover the base of the pan.
 Add the onions and leeks and fry for a few minutes then add the chilli and garlic and continue to fry for another few minutes until soft and aromatic.
-Add the chopped tomatoes and smoked paprika and let simmer for about 10 minutes so the flavours can develop and the tomatoes can break down.
+Add the carrots, chopped tomatoes and smoked paprika and let simmer for about 10 minutes until the carrots are tender and the tomatoes have broken down.
 The squash goes in next so if this isn't ready yet just turn off the heat and put a lid on the pan while you're waiting.

 Once the squash is cooked, leave it to cool for a few minutes and then remove the skins (this is much easier to do once cooked).
-Add the squash to the pan ad stir so its all coated with the lovely smoky tomato sauce.
+Add the squash to the pan and give it a stir so its all coated with the lovely smoky tomato sauce.
 Add the stock and bring to the boil.
 Turn the heat down to a low simmer for about 5 minutes.